rogerthat-be/typeorm-seeding/README.md

 1. **Map function**: Map function alters the already existing entity.
 2. **Override params**: Alters the already existing entity.
+3. **finalize method**: Last chance to set missing attributes or do data validation.
-3. **Promises**: If some attribute is a promise, the promise will be resolved before the entity is created.
+4. **Promises**: If some attribute is a promise, the promise will be resolved before the entity is created.
-4. **Factories**: If some attribute is a factory, the factory will be executed with `make`/`create` like the previous one.
+5. **Factories**: If some attribute is a factory, the factory will be executed with `make`/`create` like the previous one.

 ### Faker